Latifa bint Mohammed Al Maktoum (born 1985): 2021 UAE Pegasus surveillance leaks

-A mobile device belonging to the British Human Rights Lawyer representing the Princess, David Haigh who was in covert communication with Latifa was also found to be compromised with Pegasus.
-Haigh had been covertly exchanging videos and text messages with Latifa for about a year and a half while she was being held in captivity after her forced returned to Dubai in February 2018.
+A mobile device belonging to the British human rights lawyer representing Latifa, David Haigh, was also found to be compromised with Pegasus.

 2021 end of #FreeLatifa campaign

-In August 2021 and after Latifa had been photographed in public places in Dubai, Spain and Iceland, the #FreeLatifa campaign, which had lasted three and a half years, came to an end.
-Human rights lawyer David Haigh, Latifa's cousin Marcus Essabri and Sioned Taylor, observing her wellbeing, described her situation as "the best position she has been in, in terms of freedom for two decades".
+In August 2021, after Latifa had been photographed in public places in Dubai, Spain and Iceland, the #FreeLatifa campaign, which had lasted three and a half years, came to an end.
+Human rights lawyer David Haigh, Latifa's cousin Marcus Essabri and Sioned Taylor, observing her wellbeing, described her situation as "the best position she has been in, in terms of freedom, for two decades".
 The FreeLatifa campaign stated:Following the meeting between Marcus and Latifa in Iceland it has been decided that the most appropriate step at this time is to close the Free Latifa campaign.
 The primary purpose of the Free Latifa campaign was to see Latifa free leading the life she chooses for herself.
 We have clearly gone a long way towards achieving that goal over the last three years, with bodies such as the United Nations now monitoring the current and future wellbeing of Latifa.David Haigh, co-founder of the Free Latifa campaign encouraged caution, saying: "It's quite right and understandable that everyone needs to look at everything that's happening now with extreme caution and monitor the situation closely."

+In April 2023, an unverified account opened on Instagram under Latifa's name shared a statement, thanking people who showed interest in her well-being and claiming "I can understand it from the outside perspective of seeing someone so outspoken fall off the grid and have others speak on her behalf, especially after everything that has happened which appears to make me look like I'm being controlled.
+I am totally free and living an independent life."